Eye Exams for Active Duty Family Members

-- If you get an eye exam from a host-nation provider, you must have a referral from your primary care manager.
+- If you get an eye exam from an overseas provider, you must have a referral from your primary care manager.

 TRICARE Prime Remote Overseas

-You can get eye exams from a host-nation optometrist or ophthalmologist.
+You can get eye exams from an overseas optometrist or ophthalmologist.

 - Optometrist: You don't need a referral.
 But you must have authorization from International SOS